-There is also an addition trace severity, void, that designates traces that shall be muted in all cases.

-Its purpose is to provide another means of muting/unmuting some traces, instead of commenting out/uncommenting said traces.
+There is also an additional trace severity, void, that designates traces that shall be muted in all cases.
+Its purpose is to provide another means of muting/unmuting some traces, instead of commenting out/uncommenting said traces, or relying, thanks to cond_utils, on conditionally-compiled code.